Executive Actions and the People

 Recourse #2: The Courts

-The second way we can affect executive actions before the next presidential election is through the courts.
+The second way to affect executive actions is through the courts.
 The decisions can go all the way to the Supreme Court but often begin in federal District Court – in which case the judge may have been appointed by a prior administration.

 Temporary restraining orders (TRO) are also often used, and according to the American Bar Association, one of the criteria that must be met for a judge to issue the order is “public interest favors granting the TRO.”